Reds vs. Diamondbacks Player Props Betting Odds

 Steer Stats

-- Steer has recorded 124 hits with 29 doubles, two triples, 18 home runs and 53 walks.
+- Steer has collected 124 hits with 29 doubles, two triples, 18 home runs and 54 walks.
 He has driven in 70 runs with 11 stolen bases.

 Steer Recent Games